zubinchopra/portaldocs/portal-sdk/generated/top-extensions-architecture.md

 UI extensions develop their Blades and Parts following the [MVVM](portalfx-extensions-glossary-architecture.md) pattern.
 * The "view" is defined as a Blade/Part-specific HTML template.
 The HTML template typically arranges uses of FX controls in the Blade/Part content area.
-*  The HTML template and FX controls are bound to a UI-extension-developed "view model" TypeScript class, which is where the UI extension business logic is isolated from the JavaScript of the larger Portal application and from other UI extensions.
+*  The HTML template and FX controls are bound to a UI-extension-developed [ViewModel](portalfx-extensions-glossary-architecture.md) TypeScript class, which is where the UI extension business logic is isolated from the JavaScript of the larger Portal application and from other UI extensions.
-* The "view model" frequently includes "model" data loaded via AJAX from the cloud, though most often it is loaded from the Azure Resource Manager or from the team's/service's [Resource Provider](portalfx-extensions-glossary-architecture.md).
+* The `ViewModel` frequently includes "model" data loaded via AJAX from the cloud, though most often it is loaded from the Azure Resource Manager or from the team's/service's [Resource Provider](portalfx-extensions-glossary-architecture.md).

 UI extensions develop a Blade or Part to this pattern by developing a TypeScript class adorned with a TypeScript decorator, as in the following code.

 `<insert code snippet>`

-**NOTE**: Blades and Parts were previously developed by authoring XAML that describes the mapping from a Blade / Part name to its corresponding "view model" TypeScript class and its associated "view" HTML template.
+**NOTE**: Blades and Parts were previously developed by authoring XAML that describes the mapping from a Blade / Part name to its corresponding `ViewModel` TypeScript class and its associated "view" HTML template.
 This XAML API (named "PDL" for Portal Definition Language) was found to be developer-unfriendly in that it required that all three artifacts -- the XAML file, the TypeScript class file and the HTML template file -- be managed separately and kept in sync.
 The new "no-PDL" TypeScript decorator APIs allow for a Blade or Part to be developed in a single TypeScript file.

-Now, when a UI extension's Blade or Part is to be displayed, the Shell instantiates in that UI extension's IFrame an instance of the Blade / Part TypeScript class, also known as the "view model".
+Now, when a UI extension's Blade or Part is to be displayed, the Shell instantiates in that UI extension's IFrame an instance of the Blade / Part TypeScript class, also known as the `ViewModel`.
 To "project" this Blade/Part UI into the Shell-managed visible IFrame that the user sees, the Shell makes use of a simple object-remoting API.
-Here, the Blade / Part "view" and "view model" are copied and sent via the HTML `postMessage` API to the visible IFrame managed by the Shell.
-It is in the Shell-managed, visible IFrame that the "view" and "view model" are two-way bound,  using the Knockout.js OSS library that is located at [http://knockoutjs.com/](http://knockoutjs.com/).
+Here, the Blade / Part "view" and `ViewModel` are copied and sent via the HTML `postMessage` API to the visible IFrame managed by the Shell.
+It is in the Shell-managed, visible IFrame that the "view" and `ViewModel` are two-way bound,  using the Knockout.js OSS library that is located at [http://knockoutjs.com/](http://knockoutjs.com/).

 `<insert diagram>`

-Because most UI is dynamic, like Forms that the user updates or like Grids/Lists that are refreshed to reflect new/updated server data, changes to the "view model" are kept consistent between the Shell and UI extension IFrames.
-The object-remoting system detects changes to [Knockout.js](http://knockoutjs.com/) observables  that are embedded in the "view model", computes diffs between the two "view model" copies and uses "postMessage" to send diff-grams between the two "view model" copies.
-Beyond the conventional use of the Knockout.js library by the UI extension and its "view model" class, complexities of the object-remoting system are hidden from the UI extension developer.
+Because most UI is dynamic, like Forms that the user updates or like Grids/Lists that are refreshed to reflect new/updated server data, changes to the `ViewModel` are kept consistent between the Shell and UI extension IFrames.
+The object-remoting system detects changes to [Knockout.js](http://knockoutjs.com/) observables  that are embedded in the `ViewModel`, computes diffs between the two `ViewModel` copies and uses `postMessage` to send diff-grams between the two `ViewModel` copies.
+Beyond the conventional use of the Knockout.js library by the UI extension and its `ViewModel` class, complexities of the object-remoting system are hidden from the UI extension developer.

 <a name="azure-portal-extensions-architecture-azure-portal-a-composed-web-application-secure-per-service-ui"></a>
 ### Secure per-service UI